hallefy/easy-investment/README.md

 # easy-investment

-Aplication to simulate investment on CDI
+Application to simulate investment on CDI